- Refine your writing across a range of styles and genres

 - Be inspired and encouraged by guest writers, editors and literary agents

-Creative and Critical Writing at Winchester offers you the opportunity to evaluate and improve your creative writing in a dynamic, supportive environment.
-The programme is taught by professional writers: novelists, scriptwriters, poets and writers of creative nonfiction, as well as cultural critics and playwrights.
+Creative Writing at Winchester offers you the opportunity to evaluate and improve your creative writing in a dynamic, supportive environment.
+The programme is taught by professional writers and highly experienced practitioner-academics in Creative Writing, specialising, especially, in prose fiction, poetry and literary non-fiction.
 There are opportunities to meet agents, editors and published writers, and as your knowledge of the publishing industry expands, find out where your work fits within the market.

 Throughout the course, you create and workshop your work in an encouraging group of peers, starting in the first semester with a module that focuses on contemporary fiction alongside a module about research and what this means for you as a writer.
-In the second semester you choose from options including Contemporary Non-Fiction, Contemporary Scriptwriting for Film and Television, Creativity Writing and Teaching and Advanced Contemporary Poetry.
-Through the Publishing Project you engage with writers, agents and editors through readings and workshops, exploring publishing opportunities for your own work.
-You can also volunteer at the Winchester Writers’ Festival on campus.
+In the second semester focus moves to literary non-fiction, publishing, and preparation for Independent Study.

 The Independent Study Preparation module is designed to help you prepare for your Creative Writing dissertation – an independent project of your choice of up to 30,000 words which constitutes nearly half of the MA.
-This could be the first part of a novel, a collection of short stories, a portfolio of poetry or a script, completed with full tutor support.
+This could be the first part of a novel, a collection of short stories, the opening to a work of literary non-fiction, or a portfolio of personal essays or poetry, completed with tutor support.

 Graduates of the course frequently obtain publishing contracts, while others work in other aspects of publishing, or in teaching, media, the arts and business.

 Graduates are increasingly obtaining publishing contracts, while some go into other occupations which may include publishing, teaching, media, the arts and business.